 About Lumière Industries

-Lumière Industries is a cottage industry specialising in print and web design, film and digital content production, and is the creative enterprise behind not-for-profit online imprint The Lumière Reader.
-For design, publishing, and filmmaking enquires, email: email@example.com.
+Lumière Industries is a cottage industry specialising in print and web design, film and digital content, and is the creative enterprise behind not-for-profit online imprint The Lumière Reader.
+For design, publishing, and production enquires, email: email@example.com.

 Lumière 1, Winter 2003